 As a student you have the responsibility to inform the faculty member of potential conflicts as soon as you are aware of them, and to discuss and work with the faculty member to identify alternative ways to fulfill your academic commitments without sacrificing the academic integrity and rigor of the course.

-• Recording Classroom Activities - No student may record or tape or photograph any classroom activity without the express written consent of Nathan Sommer.
-If a student believes that he/she is disabled and needs to record or tape classroom activities, he/she should contact the Office of the Secretary to request an appropriate accommodation
+• Recording Classroom Activities - No student may record or tape or photograph any classroom activity without the express written consent of the course instructor.

 The Learning Center: Academic Support and Disabilities